 St. Petersburg, March 13 .- News comes from Moscow, that the city is terribly excited over the riot which began there March 4 and continued several days.
-It is trustworthily reported that one student was killed and many were severely hurt in the conflict with the police, who arrested 700 persons bethe police, who arrested 700 persons be-sides noting the identity of many oth-ers.
+It is trustworthily reported that one student was killed and many were severely hurt in the conflict with the police, who arrested 760 persons be-sides noting the identity of many oth-ers.
 Some say 1,500 names were taken.
-It is stated that the demonstration was directed partially against Grand Duke Sergius, governor general of Moscow, who celebrated his tenth official anni-versary this work versary this week.
-The students intended making dem-
+It is stated that the demonstration was directed partially against Grand Duke Sergius, governor general of Moscow, who celebrated his tenth official anniversary this week,

-The students intended making dem-onstrations against their old enemy.
-Suvorrine, who celebrated the twenty-fifth antiversary of his assumption of the editorship and proprietorship of the Noevoe Vremya this afternoon by hold. ing a reception which was attended by the leaders of social life in the city, but the police were in the secret and dis-played a strong force.
+The students intended making demonstrations against their old enemy, Suvorrine, who celebrated the twenty-fifth anniversary of his assumption of the editorship and proprietorship of the Neevoe Vremya this afternoon by hold. ing a reception which was attended by the leaders of social life in the city, but the police were in the secret and dis-played a strong force.
 The students assembled in considerable numbers but departed peacefully.